 While God the father formed the foundation of Paul's theology, Christ was the very life of Paul.
-It was not Paul, but Christ lived in him and to live is Christ (Gal.
-2:20; Phil.
-1:21).
-Paul's one goal was to gain Christ at all cost (Phil.
-3:7-9), to be his slave and to die for him (Acts 21:13), and to imitate him.
+It was not Paul that lives, but Christ lived in him; and for Paul, to live is to live in Christ (Gal 2:20; Phil 1:21).
+Paul's one goal was to gain Christ at all cost (Phil 3:7-9), to be his slave and to die for him (Acts 21:13), and to imitate him.

 Paul understood Christ as the last Adam.
-Christ's death is his turning point between the two ages.
+Christ's death is the turning point between the two ages.
 Through his death, he has reserved the path of humanity.
-He is the head of the new humanity and is leading them on a straight path.
-This was already predicated by the prophets (Isa.
-40:3-5).
+He is the head of the new humanity and is leading humanity on a straight path already predicated by the prophets (Isa 40:3-5).

-A radical difference between Paul and the Jews is his understanding that Jesus is the messiah with Paul, Christ became more pronounced.
-His writings are full of "Jesus Christ," and "our Lord Jesus Christ".
-(Note: we said earlier that Christ is the Greek word for messiah).
+A radical difference between Paul and the Jews is his understanding that Jesus is the messiah.
+With Paul, Christ became more pronounced.
+His writings are full of "Jesus Christ," and "our Lord Jesus Christ" (Note: we said earlier that Christ is the Greek word for messiah).
 Paul frequently speaks of Jesus as Lord and son of God.
-The heart of Paul's proclamation is the worship of Christ (2Cor.
+The heart of Paul's proclamation is the worship of Christ (2 Cor.
 4:5).
-He is the authority of the believers and church.
-Paul compared the relationship of husband and wife to that of Christ and the church.
-Paul likes the title son of God became, his mission was to bring people to assume the status of the sons of God.
+He is the authority of the believers and Church.
+Paul compared the relationship of husband and wife to that of Christ and the Church.
+Paul likes the title son of God because his mission was to bring people to assume the status of the sons of God.

 For Paul, every aspect of Christ life was important.
 His mission revolved around preaching Christ and Christ alone.
-He sees the death and resurrection of Christ as highly important and he used that to illustrate Christian living.
+He sees the death and resurrection of Christ as highly important, and he used that to illustrate Christian living.

-In Roman 6:1-7 Paul used the death and resurrection of Christ to illustrate the Christian life.
+1. In Rom 6:1-7, Paul used the death and resurrection of Christ to illustrate the Christian life.
 According to him, death and resurrection stand for what aspect of Christian living?